 Can you overdose on metformin?

 Yes.
-While metformin overdose is uncommon, high doses of metformin can cause dangerous lactic acidosis which can be lethal.
+Metformin overdose is uncommon.
+On the other hand, high doses of metformin can cause dangerous lactic acidosis.
+This can be lethal.

 Is metformin dangerous?

-Metformin can cause lactic acidosis which is a medical emergency.
+Metformin can cause lactic acidosis.
+This is a medical emergency.
 If your kidneys don’t work well, you’ll have higher levels of metformin in your system.
 This can ultimately raise your risk of lactic acidosis.

 If you have acute heart failure or have recently had a heart attack, your heart may not send enough blood to your kidneys.
-This would prevent your kidneys from getting rid of metformin from your body and also raise your risk of lactic acidosis.
+This would prevent your kidneys from getting rid of metformin from your body.
+It will also raise your risk of lactic acidosis.

 If you have severe liver disease, you should not take metformin.